Tom Daschle Fast Facts

 October 2014 - Daschle leaves DLA Piper and forms The Daschle Group, a public policy advisory of the Baker Donelson law firm.

-November 2, 2017 - Daschle and his son, Nathan are named two of Capitol Hill's top lobbyists in 2017.
+November 2, 2017 - Daschle and his son Nathan Daschle are named two of Capitol Hill's top lobbyists in 2017.

+October 23, 2019 - Co-authors an Op-Ed in The Washington Post, along with former Sen. Trent Lott, titled "The Senate can hold a fair impeachment trial.
+We did it in 1999."